Resistance: Fall of Man: Downloadable content

 On June 7, 2007, a spokesperson from SCEA posted a message on MyResistance.net, informing players that complications had arisen and that the Worldwide Update and map pack had been delayed for an unspecified amount of time.
 However, the spokesperson did mention that it was only for a short period of time.

 In addition to the above maps, Insomniac made available two additional maps on June 29, 2007 in one map pack for $7.99 USD, $8.99 CAD, £2.99 GBP, €4.49 and $7.45 AU.

 An additional map pack was released on November 29, 2007 that includes two additional maps for the price of $4.99 USD.

 As of December 11, 2008, all map packs for Resistance: FoM were made available for free as a holiday gift from Insomniac due to the release of Resistance 2.

 All map packs are available for local split-screen multiplayer.

-The map packs were removed from PlayStation Store on March 2014, although only in Europe.
+The map packs were removed from PlayStation Store in March 2014, although only in Europe.
 They're still available on PlayStation Store in USA although they cannot be used because of the aforementioned server closure.
-Since the game used a different system to download the game updates (by entering the multiplayer modes, unlike most titles which search for updates from the XMB or after starting them), and since the updates were required for DLC compatibility, the map packs became usable only by people who downloaded the updates before the server closure, on March 2014.
+Since the game used a different system to download the game updates (by entering the multiplayer modes, unlike most titles which search for updates from the XMB or after starting them), and since the updates were required for DLC compatibility, the map packs became usable only by people who downloaded the updates before the server closure, in March 2014.
 Shortly after the closure of the game servers, a digital version of the game was released on PlayStation Store, exclusively in Europe.
 It comes with all game updates and map packs, and full compatibility with savegames from the physical edition.